-- For track feed systems, the few points on the circuit without grills (corners for instance) should be sealed with covers. - For feed pan systems, ensure the correct management of the female and male pans is observed.
+• For feed pan systems, ensure the correct management of the female and male pans is observed.

 AFTER 26 WEEKS OF AGE

 - >> Male bodyweight gain should be consistent from week to week.
 Maintain bodyweight within the range shown in the Performance Objectives for the type of male.
 Regularly monitor body condition and adjust feed to maintain the male's body condition. - >> Consider using a low protein male feed to maintain males in good conditions (See Nutrition section page 15).